JoseModad/api_rest_fastapi_mysql/readme.md

-Small crud practice in fastapi with use of sql database
+Small crud practice in fastapi with use of sql database.

 You must have a sql database installed(phpmyadmin, xampp, etc).